rvanbaalen/readme-to-html/README.md

 ## Description

-`readme-to-html` is a Node.js tool that converts your project's README.md file into a polished HTML page, perfect for GitHub Pages.
+`@rvanbaalen/readme-to-html` is a Node.js tool that converts your project's README.md file into a polished HTML page, perfect for GitHub Pages.
 It extracts sections from your README, applies styling through customizable templates, and generates a responsive website that showcases your project.

 ### Features